Best Things To Do in Austin

-Sheltered on the University of Texas campus, the Blanton Museum of Art a must-see for any art enthusiast.
-Known as one of the largest university art museums in the country and home to more than 17,000 works of art – ranging from Renaissance and baroque pieces by renowned artists such as Rubens and Poussin to a sizeable collection of contemporary Latin-American art.
-The Blanton Museum of Art also features the largest private collection of master works in the United States.
-Recent visitors said the museum was smaller than they expected, but the unique collections are worth a look.
+Sheltered on the University of Texas at Austin campus, the Blanton Museum of Art is a must-see for any art enthusiast.
+Considered as one of the largest university art museums in the country and home to more than 18,000 works of art – ranging from Renaissance and baroque pieces by renowned artists such as Rubens and Poussin to a sizeable collection of contemporary Latin American art.

-- #5View all Photos#5 in AustinSwimming/PoolsTYPE1 to 2 hoursTIME TO SPENDSwimming/PoolsTYPE1 to 2 hoursTIME TO SPEND...Read More »
+- #7View all Photos#7 in AustinSwimming/PoolsTYPE1 to 2 hoursTIME TO SPENDSwimming/PoolsTYPE1 to 2 hoursTIME TO SPEND...Read More »

 - #8View all Photos#8 in AustinMuseumsTYPE1 to 2 hoursTIME TO SPENDMuseumsTYPE1 to 2 hoursTIME TO SPEND...Read More »

 While the thought of visiting a presidential library may sound like a bore, this one is an exception.
-Dedicated to the 36th president of the United States, Lyndon B. Johnson's library houses all the expected artifacts – including presidential papers – as well as several more quirky exhibits that are just as interesting as the president himself.
-From presidential holiday cards to photographs chronicling the Civil Rights era and an LBJ robot, this museum uses all types of mediums to narrate the president's life and political career.
-According to recent visitors, the library provides an interesting view of American history during President Johnson's tenure.
+Dedicated to the 36th president of the United States, Lyndon B. Johnson's library houses all the expected artifacts – including presidential papers – as well as several quirkier exhibits that are just as interesting as the president himself.
+From presidential holiday cards to photographs chronicling the civil rights era and an LBJ robot, this museum uses all types of mediums to narrate the president's life and political career.

-- #10View all PhotosfreeAustin Bats#8 in AustinNatural Wonders, FreeTYPE1 to 2 hoursTIME TO SPENDNatural Wonders, FreeTYPE1 to 2 hoursTIME TO SPEND...Read More »
+- #10View all PhotosfreeAustin Bats#10 in AustinNatural Wonders, FreeTYPE1 to 2 hoursTIME TO SPENDNatural Wonders, FreeTYPE1 to 2 hoursTIME TO SPEND...Read More »

-- #9View all Photos#9 in AustinMuseumsTYPE1 to 2 hoursTIME TO SPENDMuseumsTYPE1 to 2 hoursTIME TO SPEND...Read More »
+- #11View all Photos#11 in AustinMuseumsTYPE1 to 2 hoursTIME TO SPENDMuseumsTYPE1 to 2 hoursTIME TO SPEND...Read More »

-- #10View all Photos#10 in AustinParks and Gardens, SightseeingTYPE2 hours to Half DayTIME TO SPENDParks and Gardens, SightseeingTYPE2 hours to Half DayTIME TO SPEND...Read More »
+- #12View all Photos#12 in AustinParks and Gardens, SightseeingTYPE2 hours to Half DayTIME TO SPENDParks and Gardens, SightseeingTYPE2 hours to Half DayTIME TO SPEND...Read More »

-Named for its creator, Claudia Alta Taylor "Lady Bird" Johnson (wife of President Lyndon B. Johnson), this center is a great place for nature lovers looking to kill time.
-Mrs. Johnson founded the center to educate fellow botanists about the benefits of planting and nurturing certain types of plants, a project that has revolutionized gardening habits in central Texas.
+Named for its co-founder, Claudia Alta Taylor "Lady Bird" Johnson (wife of President Lyndon B. Johnson), this center is a great place for nature lovers looking to kill time.
+The former first lady co-founded the center to educate fellow botanists about the benefits of planting and nurturing certain types of plants, a project that has revolutionized gardening habits in central Texas.

 Explore More of Austin